DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: Background

 Figure \ref{fig:cell} represents a typical computer architecture with emphasis on DRAM.
-DRAM stores data within cells that each consist of a single capacitor and a transistor.
+A bank comprises many subarrays and each subarray contains a two-dimensional array of cells arranged in rows and columns.
+When accessing each cell, the row decoder first decodes incoming row address to open the row by driving the corresponding wordline.
+To write or read the stored data in cells, each row needs to be in an active state.
+The row must be precharged before further accesses can be made to other rows of the same bank.
+A DRAM cell consists of a single capacitor and a transistor.
 Since the transistor leaks its current, the capacitor leaks its charge over time.
 To prevent this cell data loss, DRAM cells need to be periodically refreshed.
 Thus, memory controller periodically issues refresh commands to DRAM.

-A bank comprises many subarrays and each subarray contains a two-dimensional array of DRAM cells arranged in rows and columns.
-When accessing each cell, the row decoder first decodes incoming row address to open the row by driving the corresponding wordline.
-To write or read the stored data in DRAM cells, each row needs to be in an active state.
-The row must be precharged before further accesses can be made to other rows of the same bank.

-Figure \ref{fig:layout} represents modern DRAM's $6\text{F}^2$ physical cell layout \cite{schloesser20086f, eetimes}, where F represents area of 1 transistor and 1 capacitor.
-Buried wordline which is the gate of transistor that passes below the silicon surface level is adopted for cell shrinkage \cite{schloesser20086f, walker2021dram}.
-The three-dimensional view of Figure \ref{fig:layout} depicts saddle-fin transistor structure and it is adopted for improving data write-time and overcoming Short Channel Effect which is a side effect of cell shrinkage that can decrease transistor's threshold voltage \cite{jeon2017investigation, kim2005technology, park2006highly, yang2016suppression}.
-The field oxide region is called Shallow Trench Isolation region and wordline in this region is called passing gate \cite{yoo2010saddle, park2006highly}.